Jack Suwinski Player Props: Pirates vs. Rockies

-The Pittsburgh Pirates, including Jack Suwinski (.156 batting average in his past 10 games), battle starting pitcher Kyle Freeland and the Colorado Rockies at PNC Park, Monday at 6:35 PM ET.
+The Pittsburgh Pirates, including Jack Suwinski (.263 on-base percentage in past 10 games, 94 points below season-long percentage), battle starting pitcher Antonio Senzatela and the Colorado Rockies at PNC Park, Wednesday at 12:35 PM ET.

-He had a hitless showing in his last game (0-for-4) against the Blue Jays.
+He had a hitless showing in his previous game (0-for-3) against the Rockies.

 Jack Suwinski Game Info & Props vs. the Rockies